 On the other hand, CBD finds another receptor with which to bind: the CB2 receptor.
 Instead of amplifying those feelings normally felt when consuming THC, CBD actually acts as an antagonist, turning them down or off.
 This serves to ensure CBD is not habit-forming.

 CBD also binds to a different receptor, the 5-HT1A receptor, as an agonist.
 This means it promotes a reaction, namely one that has the potential to reduce inflammation and other desirable effects.

 Types of CBD Products (and How to Use CBD Oil, Capsules, and more…)

 The benefits of CBD don’t stop there.
 You may also incorporate it in your beauty products for skin care or use it for joint support after a workout.
-With CBD products available even for pets, you’re likely to find one that suits your needs.
+With CBD products available even for pets, you’re likely to find one that suits your interest.
 However, there are hundreds to choose from, which is why we put together a “buy cannabidiol” guide to empower you with knowledge to make the best decision.